johnridesabike/acutis/docs/manual.md

 Template components in Acutis are analogous to "partials" or "includes" in other template languages.
 They are how we reuse common pieces of templates.

-We can also use functions as templates to add custom runtime logic, which makes them comparable to "filters" or "shortcodes" in other languages.
+We can also use external functions as templates to add custom runtime logic, which makes them analogous to "filters" or "shortcodes" in other languages.
+Functional template components can be written the language you use to run Acutis (i.e. OCaml or JavaScript) using the Acutis API.

 Components always begin with a capital letter.
 They accept XML-style props which are turned into bindings within the component.
 They also end with an XML-style